biocatiit/musclex/docs/AppSuite/AddIntensitiesSME/Add-Intensities-SE-How-to-use.md

 # How to use

-When the program opens, a selection panel is shown.
-Load images by clicking **Select Folder** (for a directory of image files) or **Select an H5 file** (for an HDF5 file).
-Once loaded, the program switches to the main table view.
+When the program opens, a large **Click Here to Select an Image...** button is shown in the centre of the window.
+Click it and pick any image inside the folder you want to process (TIFF, CBF, HDF5, PNG, JPEG).
+AISE loads the whole folder (or the entire HDF5 file) and switches to the main table view.
+The output folder can be changed at any time via **File > Change Output Directory…**.

 ## Workflow Overview